mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 # Causal genes at GWAS loci for Coronary Artery Disease
-  Identification of causal genes at GWAS loci with pleiotropic gene regulatory effects using instrumental variable sets
+  Identification of causal genes at GWAS loci with pleiotropic gene regulatory effects using instrumental variable sets.

 # 1. Guide to software requirements